The Ins and Outs of RICS Valuations

 Property valuations provide buyers and sellers with an accurate estimate of the value of properties.
 If you are selling your home, there are two main options to choose from in terms of valuations.
 These include estate agent valuations and surveyor valuations.
-RICS valuations are carried out by trained, qualified surveyors under a framework established by the Royal Institution of Chartered Surveyors.
+Qualified surveyors carry out RICS valuations using a framework established by the Royal Institution of Chartered Surveyors.

 RICS valuations differ from estate agent valuations.
 Estate agents can value properties, but they don’t have the expertise of valuers registered with the RICS.
 Often, estate agent valuations are inflated to maximise the chances of securing clients and achieving the highest sale prices.
 If you are thinking about selling your home and you want an accurate valuation from an estate agent, it’s a good idea to ask at least three agents to visit your home.
 An RICS valuation will usually give you the most accurate figure.